doanpt/flutter-learing/README.md

-# MyShop
+# my_shop

-Flutter project with Provider state management
+A Flutter project with provider state management

+## Getting Started

+This project is a starting point for a Flutter application.